 Members of the faculty and staff are free to respond to requests from the media regarding their scholarship, teaching or professional expertise.
 In such cases, the communications officer should be notified as soon as possible to inform him/her of the contact.
 Such notification can be particularly important if follow-up inquiries are made with other university personnel to ensure a coordinated, consistent university response.
 Media inquiries should be referred to the communications officer if they involve issues with university-wide significance and/or are of a controversial or sensitive nature.

-The communications officer promotes the university through press releases regarding special accomplishments, events and activities, programs and plans.
+The media relations coordinator promotes the university through press releases regarding special accomplishments, events and activities, programs and plans.
 All releases intended for off-campus or external audiences should be routed through the appropriate media specialist.

-Since positive media solicitation is an integral element of the university's communications program, any ideas for articles or pieces that would positively portray the university, its work or its community should also be directed to the communications officer.
-In a similar manner the communications officer should be notified about negative occurrences that are likely to rise to the level of a news story.
+Since positive media solicitation is an integral element of the university’s communications program, any ideas for articles or pieces that would positively portray the university, its work or its community should also be directed to the media relations coordinator.
+In a similar manner the media relations coordinator should be notified about negative occurrences that are likely to rise to the level of a news story.

 Guidelines for communicating with the media when the issue is non-controversial and limited to the faculty/staff member’s area of expertise:

 - Obtain the name of the person calling, the media organization and, if available, the anticipated time of release of information in print or broadcast.
-This information should be included when the notification is made to the communications officer.
+This information should be included when the notification is made to the media relations coordinator.

 - The best approach with the media is to be prompt, helpful and honest.
 All contacts from the media should be returned as soon as possible, in deference to reporters’ deadlines.
 At the most, a call should be returned within a half-day.
 If that is not possible, an alternate employee (if appropriate) or the communications officer should be asked to handle the call.

 - Make sure you understand each question from the media before answering.
-If you cannot answer the question, or are uncomfortable providing a response, take the reporter's number and advise him/her that someone who can provide the information will contact him/her as soon as possible.
-Then follow-up by contacting the communications officer.
+If you cannot answer the question, or are uncomfortable providing a response, take the reporter’s number and advise him/her that someone who can provide the information will contact him/her as soon as possible.
+Then follow-up by contacting the media relations coordinator.